mintsoft/Moodle-CoursePolicy/Readme.md

 ## Coursepolicy.php by Nathaniel J. Bird (April 2007) for AliveTek, Inc. www.alivetek.com.

-This is based on the policy.php
+* This is based on the policy.php
-If an html file named coursepolicy#.php (# symbol replaced by an actual course id), then the page will be displayed
-    with a requirement to click "Yes" before being able to continue with the course.
+* If an html file named coursepolicy#.php (# symbol replaced by an actual course id), then the page will be displayed with a requirement to click "Yes" before being able to continue with the course.
-Modifications to lib/moodlelib.php and lang/en_utf8/moodle.php are required.
+* Modifications to `lib/moodlelib.php` and `lang/en/moodle.php` are required.
-A new VARCHAR field named coursepoliciesagreed is required in the mdl_user table also.
+* A new VARCHAR field named `coursepoliciesagreed` is required in the `mdl_user` table also.

 1. Add column coursepoliciesagreed VARCHAR(255) to mdl_user table